CDCgov/prime-public-health-data-infrastructure/docs/decisions/0011-fhirserver.md

 ## Considered Options

-### FHIR Server vs. Custom Solution
+### FHIR Server

-Instead of using FHIR and FHIR Server, the team could develop a custom solution with a RDBMS or NoSQL option.
 Many FHIR services in the cloud are PaaS which would reduce the maintenence burden on the team because the software upgrades, server maintenence would be up to the service.

-#### FHIR Server Pros and Cons

 Pros:
 - Less need for software/infrasturcutre developer resources will be needed